Eastern Block 91-2

 Scenes from the Twilight of Communism

-17 weeks in total were spent in Hungary, Poland, Romania, Czechoslovakia and the not-quite-ex Soviet Union — experiencing first-hand The Fall Of Communism and deliberately avoiding the gap-year clichés of London, Paris, Rome or any other part of Western Europe.
+I spent seventeen weeks in Hungary, Poland, Romania, pre-dissolution Czechoslovakia and the not-quite-ex Soviet Union — experiencing first-hand The Fall Of Communism and deliberately avoiding gap-year clichés like London, Paris, Rome, Ibiza or any other part of Western Europe.

 As you can imagine it was a fascinating trip.
-To paraphrase David Stark, it was a moment when Eastern Europe played Capitalism with Communist pieces and when millions of usually placid Socialists went berserk.
+To paraphrase David Stark, it was a moment when Eastern Europe played Capitalism with Communist pieces and when millions of usually placid Socialists became unhinged.

 The following images and commentary are an informal photo-diary of the visit.
 For personal vignettes, cultural references (songs and movies), plus a list of relevant books and articles, see also the Notes tab above.